-Learning Objective: Introduce major deep learning algorithms, the problem settings, and their applications to solve real world problems.
+Course Objective: Introduce major deep learning algorithms, the problem settings, and their applications to solve real world problems.

-Learning Outcome: Identify the deep learning algorithms which are more appropriate for various types of learning tasks in various domains.
-Implement deep learning algorithms and solve realworld problems.
+- CO1: Identify the deep learning algorithms which are more appropriate for various types of learning tasks in various domains. - CO2: Implement deep learning algorithms and solve real-world problems. - CO3: Describe and apply the methods of training neural networks.